Compensation

 In addition to higher salaries, hospitals will likely increase bonuses and improve benefits for Family Medicine and Internal Medicine clinicians to make their roles more competitive and attractive.
 On top of that, as more states pass laws requiring employers to list salary ranges in job descriptions, hospitals will need to ensure their total compensation packages match or beat other organizations, further driving salaries up.

-4. Urgent Care's rise in popularity will continue to bring higher paid Primary Care jobs on the market
+4. Urgent Care’s rise in popularity will continue to bring higher paid Primary Care jobs onto the market

 Urgent Care has seen major growth in the last decade, with compensation increasing by almost 7% between 2018 and 2019, which has surely contributed to the growing demand for Primary Care clinicians.
 And, with the higher stakes that comes with patients seeing an Urgent Care clinician, Primary Care physicians, nurse practitioners and physician assistants can expect to make more in an Urgent Care environment.